 I saw my friends buying houses and their values going up while my rent money going out the window.
 I thought to myself, ‘I like this real estate stuff.’
 So I got my license.

-DM: Although I’m good at marketing homes, and I enjoy that aspect of it, about half of my business is looking for land opportunities, and enhancing the value of that land.
+Doug Maupin: Although I’m good at marketing homes, and I enjoy that aspect of it, about half of my business is looking for land opportunities and enhancing the value of that land.

-DM: Yeah, it’s so resilient.
+Doug Maupin: Yeah, it’s so resilient.
 Even in the toughest times of real estate, houses along the beaches, houses with views, were still going up in value.
-So this great area—with terrific schools, retail and emergency services—is a wonderful place to live and bring up kids.
-As a result, properties are very valuable.
+So this great area—with terrific schools, retail, and emergency services—is a wonderful place to live and bring up kids.
+As a result, the properties are very valuable.

-DM: A lot of the new properties, view properties and super-prime properties are being bought by foreign investors and nationals who want a piece of California to enjoy while they’re here.
+Doug Maupin: A lot of the new properties, view properties, and super-prime properties are being bought by foreign investors and nationals who want a piece of California to enjoy while they’re here.
 Also, there’s still a scarcity of real estate in the

 South Bay, therefore high prices.

-DM: When anyone asks me if I think they should get into real estate, my answer is always ‘Yes.’
+Doug Maupin: When anyone asks me if I think they should get into real estate, my answer is always ‘Yes.’
 It’s a great profession.
-It’s so fun to wake up in the morning and think, ‘Boy I could sell a house today and make [a chunk of change].
+It’s so fun to wake up in the morning and think, ‘Boy I could sell a house today and make a chunk of change.
 And you can.